Advancing the Evolution of Humanoid Robotics

-Robots explore other planets, produce car parts and vacuum dust and are today almost omnipresent.
+Robots explore other planets, produce car parts, assist with warehouse inventory, and even vacuuming and have become a growing part of automated processes.
 They do not, however, usually look like what the science fiction fan might imagine as they move around as a flat trolley on wheels or are permanently installed as bulky machines in industrial halls.
 Humanoid robots with eyes and ears, arms and legs are still in their early stages of development.
-A division of Dongbu Robot is working in this field and to add muscles for its mechanical people, the Korean company uses motors from FAULHABER.
+A division of Dongbu Robot is working in this field and to add 'muscles' for their mechanical people, the Korean company uses FAULHABER motors from MICROMO.

 Industrial robots from Dongbu are used in, among other places, semiconductor production, where they collect the highly sensitive silicon wafers following a production step and precisely position them for the next step.
 For such tasks, the machines are immovably anchored at the production site.
 In addition, the company produces robots for use in daily life - robots that clean floors, patrol rooms as automated guards or guide and inform visitors.
 These travel on wheels and have a box-shaped housing.
 What both types of robots have in common is their computing capacity and their motor power for completing a small number of narrowly defined tasks.
 In doing so, they use their resources very efficiently, however, they are not particularly versatile.

-Up to now, humanoid robots have therefore only been used as research objects such as toys or as both.
-Technical universities around the world have been holding robot football tournaments since the 1990s in which research, technical development and fun form a productive unit.
-There is now a separate league here for humanoid robots.
-Moreover, there is a massive international community of robot enthusiasts who test their programming skills with self-made robots or robots made from prefabricated kits and, in doing so, also advance the knowledge about the possibilities of humanoid robots.
+Until now, humanoid robots have therefore only been used as research objects or as toys - or a combination of both.
+Technical universities around the world have been holding robot football tournaments since the 1990s, in which research, technical development and fun form a productive unit.
+There is now a separate league specifically for humanoid robots.
+There is a massive international community of robot enthusiasts who test their programming skills with self-made robots or robots made from pre-fabricated kits and, in doing so, also advance the knowledge about the possibilities of humanoid robots.

 Power and Intelligence Package